Telluride, Colorado: Tuesday July 7th to Saturday July 11th 2026

 Bjarne Andresen, University of Copenhagen

-Choy Boy, Department of Chemistry, University of Cambridge
+Choy Boy, University of Cambridge "Exploring energy landscapes in quantum computing"

 Karl Heinz Hoffmann, Technical University Chemnitz